ChristopherBrum/rb120/oo_book/oo_book-notes.md

   - How do we create a new instance of a class?
   - What method is called when you create a new method, besides the `BasicObject#new` method, and why?
   - What is an instance variable and why do we need them?
+  - Do objects of the same class have the same states and behaviors?
+  - When dealing with getter and setter methods how does Ruby's syntactical sugar help us?
+  - What naming convention should we keep in mind when dealing with getter and setter methods?
+  - What do setter methods always return?
+  - What built in accessors methods does Ruby provide and what do they take in as arguments?
+  - Instead of directly calling an instance variable from within an instance method, what is a preferable way of referencing the state of an object and why?
+  - What do we need to add to a setter method within an instance variable to update the state and why?
+  - When should we use the self keyword within an instance method?
 - Part 3
   - s